newchuyalong/libgdx-learning/Textures,-textureregion-and-spritebatch.md

 ```

 1. The `druidTexture` is declared.
 This will be the decoded image from the hard disk or SD card.
-2. The `SpriteBach` which will be used to display the `druidTexture` onto the screen.
+2. The `SpriteBatch` which will be used to display the `druidTexture` onto the screen.
 3. The texture is created.
 The file `druid.png` found in the asset (see [FileModule internal file]) directory is loaded, decoded and uploaded to the GPU and is ready to be used by OpenGL.
 Note that image format needs to be supported (.jpg, .png or .bmp) and the width and height of the image must be power of two.
 They don’t have to be equal, just power of two (POT).
 64x32 pixels is fine.
 4. The `SpriteBatch` is instantiated and ready to be used.
 5. As pointed out earlier, the `SpriteBatch` is instructed to receive commands.